philippgille/hello-netcoreapp/README.md

     - Or probably better: When running `docker build`, the build context gets passed, which could be `artifacts/`, then from within the Dockerfile that's `.`
         - Nope - "*unable to prepare context: The Dockerfile must be within the build context*"

+### CI / CD

+- Add building Chocolatey package
+- Add deploying to "GitHub releases"
+- Add deploying to MyGet as Chocolatey alternative
+    - (Chocolatey only accepts meaningful packages and the review process can take up to two weeks)
+- Add Travis CI build file
+- Add versioning

 ### Other

 - Fix line break issues when running build script on Windows in Git Bash
-- Add Travis CI build file
-- Add versioning